alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 <!-- Now, we had three new probes: (PE), (PT-PM), and (C).
 However, the fact that (T-M) = (PT-PM) \|\| (C), which is equivalent to vector addition, meant that only one of these probes needed to be added to the basis.
 I decided on (C) due to its high accuracy. -->

-#### Conditional logic
+#### Conditional theory

 These inductive probes were cool, but I couldn't fit them into my picture of how OthelloGPT was computing the board state in just 5 layers.
 In order to do this, it had to be possible to calculate several sub-states in parallel.
-One obvious example was the $$empty$$ (E) state, which was computed after just one attention layer!
+One obvious example was the $$empty$$ (E) state, which was computed across all game positions and board squares after just one attention layer!

 I figured that the model had to be separating out the simplest possible features for each square, computing each one in parallel, at the earliest layer possible, and then combining them in later layers.
-For example, the $$captured$$ (C) feature could be initialised as a maximum likelihood prior across all squares that a move could *potentially* capture and then refined over subsequent layers.
-This greedy approach would explain the better-than-random L0 probe accuracies.
+For example, the $$captured$$ (C) feature could be initialised as a maximum likelihood prior across all squares that a move could *potentially* capture and then refined over subsequent layers (it's not possible to capture (E) squares, etc.).
+This greedy approach could explain the better-than-random probe accuracies at L0, immediately after embedding.

 The combination of these simple probes into useful outputs would then be done via conditional statements.
-For example, only $$empty$$ (E) squares can be $$legal$$ (L), and only (~E) squares can be $$theirs$$ or $$mine$$ (T-M).
+For example, only $$empty$$ (E) squares can be $$legal$$ (L), and only ~(E) squares can be $$theirs$$ or $$mine$$ (T-M).

 <img src="/assets/images/othello-gpt/decision-flowchart.svg">

-These simple features could be combined as linear functions across token positions using attention heads, or as non-linear functions within the same position using neurons.
+These combinations could be expressed as linear functions across token positions using attention heads, or as non-linear functions within the same position using neurons.
 For example, we previously saw that once the board state was computed at each position, neurons could be used to find legal moves.
-But in other cases, such as predicting the final move in a game, an attention head might be more suitablefor finding  all previous moves and outputting the remaining empty square.
+But in other cases, such as predicting the final move in a game, an attention head might be more suitable for finding all previous moves and outputting the remaining empty square as the only possible move.

 This idea led me down a rabbit-hole of training a lot of probes which were ultimately not very useful, but I think the underlying intuition is still nice!
 It suggests an intelligence paradigm more akin to how a highly parallelised, probabilistic machine brain would think, as opposed to a human one.